-64. Service of notices
+63. Service of notices

-- (1) A notice or Document may be served on, or given to, a person by delivering it to: - (a) the person's address for service stated in the Lease, which may include an email address; - (b) in the case of an individual, the person's place of residence; or - (c) in the case of a corporation, the corporation's registered office or principal place of business. - (2) A person's address shown in any Instrument by which the person became the Registered Owner, or the address for service stated in any Instrument Registering a Caveat, may be treated as the person's address for service. - (3) A notice or Document may also be served on, or given to, a person by means of fax transmission, and is to be treated as served or given on receipt of a confirmation by electronic or other means that it has been received. - (4) This Article 64 does not limit the way in which notices may be served in Court proceedings.
+- (1) A notice or Document may be served on, or given to, a person by delivering it to: - (a) the person's address for service stated in the Lease, which may include an email address; - (b) in the case of an individual, the person's place of residence; or - (c) in the case of a corporation, the corporation's registered office or principal place of business. - (2) A person's address shown in any Instrument by which the person became the Registered Owner, or the address for service stated in any Instrument Registering a Caveat, may be treated as the person's address for service. - (3) This Article 63 does not limit the way in which notices may be served in Court proceedings.

-65. Deemed receipt in certain cases
+64. Deemed receipt in certain cases

-- (1) Where a notice or Document is served or given in accordance with Article 64, on a day that is not a business day, or after five (5) pm on any day, then it is to be treated as being served or given on the next business day. - (2) This Article 65 does not apply to notices to be served in Court proceedings.
+- (1) Where a notice or Document is served or given in accordance with Article 63, on a day that is not a business day, or after five (5) pm on any day, then it is to be treated as being served or given on the next business day. - (2) This Article 64 does not apply to notices to be served in Court proceedings.

-66. Registrar's directives
+65. Registrar's Directives

-- (1) The Registrar may issue directives, not inconsistent with this Law, relating to the requirements to be followed in relation to this Law. - (2) In issuing the directives, the Registrar shall have regard to: - (a) the purpose of this Law; and - (b) the principle that a Registered Real Property Interest or Real Property Right is not to be adversely affected except with the Registered Owner's or Beneficiary's consent. - (3) Without limiting Article 66(1), the Registrar's directives may provide for:
+- (1) The Registrar may issue Directives, not inconsistent with this Law, relating to the requirements to be followed in relation to this Law. - (2) In issuing the Directives, the Registrar shall have regard to: - (a) the purpose of this Law; and - (b) the principle that a Registered Real Property Interest or Real Property Right is not to be adversely affected except with the Registered Owner's or Beneficiary's consent. - (3) Without limiting Article 65(1), the Registrar's Directives may provide for: - (a) the form and content of and the requirements for Instruments, Documents and plans; - (b) the number of copies of Instruments, Documents and plans to be lodged; - (c) the need for lodging consents, certificates and other Documents;

-- (a) the form and content of and the requirements for Instruments, Documents and plans; - (b) the number of copies of Instruments, Documents and plans to be lodged; - (c) the need for lodging consents, certificates and other Documents; - (d) the execution of Instruments (including in electronic form); - (e) the practice of carrying forward Registered Real Property Interests onto new Folios; - (f) the time and method of paying Prescribed Fees and charges; and - (g) the circumstances in which, and the methods by which, the Registrar publishes, or requires others to publish, notifications of actions the Registrar intends to take. - (4) The Registrar's directives shall be complied with unless the Registrar dispenses with compliance.
+- (d) the execution of Instruments (including in electronic form); - (e) the practice of carrying forward Registered Real Property Interests onto new Folios; - (f) the time and method of paying Prescribed Fees and charges; and - (g) the circumstances in which, and the methods by which, the Registrar publishes, or requires others to publish, notifications of actions the Registrar intends to take. - (4) The Registrar's Directives shall be complied with unless the Registrar dispenses with compliance.

-67. Contraventions of this Law
+66. Contraventions of this Law